 “I was most reluctant to share this truth with you all,” the old Tree began with a heavy sigh.
 “For ages, I imagine you all have thought of me as the bark which does not bend nor break.”

 Sap and Willow gazed at each other, perplexed.
-Never had they witnessed gruff old Mapleknot seem heavy-hearted.
+Never had they witnessed gruff old Mapleknot seem the least bit heavy-hearted.

 “I was a young Tree still, just beyond my sapling seasons, not yet to the threshold of adulthood.
 I fancied myself to be a brave explorer at that time.
 Much like young Sap and Willow here, except I was the only seedling my parents brought forth.
 So, my adventures and traversals were solitary ones…”